Chinese Characters — Origin, Formation, Evolvement, and Meanings

 A Compound Ideogram character always consists of more than one part, which can make a new character with obvious meaning.

-Phono-semantic Compound or Xing Sheng
+Phono-semantic Compound or Xingsheng

-The Phono-semantic Compound is the most widely used formation method of Chinese Symbols.
-In different dictionary versions since the Han Dynasty (202 BC — 220 AD), around 80 to 90 % of Chinese Characters are Phono-semantic Compounds.
+In different dictionary versions since the Han Dynasty (202 BC — 220 AD), around 80 to 90% of Chinese symbols are Phono-semantic Compound characters.

 Generally, each Phono-semantic Compound character contains two parts: one represents the pronunciation, and another explains the meaning.